dmitryuv/atext-changeset/README.md

 ## TODO

 - [ ] Figure out the best way to build for browser.
+- [ ] Create a good client API to iterate over ADocument
 - [ ] Describe how it integrates with ShareJS.
 - [ ] Add some tests for ADocument class and find what could be missing.
+- [ ] Implement diff algorithm from Etherpad

 ## License
 MIT